cms-hh/inference_tools/docs/content/tasks/1dnll.md

 |  |  |    absent
 ```

 As you can see `LikelihoodScan1D` produces by default a kappa lambda scan with a granularity of 61 points from `-30..30`.
 It requires the presence of a workspace (`CreateWorkspace`), which furthermore requires the presence of a datacard (`CombineDatacards`).
 The `LikelihoodScan1D` task has several cli options similary to the `UpperLimits` task.
 You can scan for multiple parameter of interests:

 - kappa lambda: "kl"
 - kappa top: "kt"
 - CV: "CV"
 - C2V: "C2V"

-Cli parameters:
+**Parameters**

 - `--poi`: the parameter of interest you want to scan
 - `--poi-range`: the range of the defined parameter of interest